Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Computational Complexity Analysis

 \section{Computational Complexity Analysis}

 In this section, we analyze the computational complexity of aforementioned algorithms, i.e., OJPA, RSJPA, GA and NA.

 In the worst case, Algorithm \ref{planning_phase} of the OJPA algorithm may need to consider all possible policies.
 For each state, there are $N_A$ actions to choose from.
 As there are $N_S$ states, the total number of possible policies is $N_A^{N_S}$.
 As $N_A$ and $N_S$ grow, the number of possible policies grows exponentially.
 During each iteration of policy improvement, the algorithm typically eliminates several sub-optimal policies.
 As each iteration of policy improvement reduces the remaining policy space, on average, the worst-case computational complexity of the planning phase of the OJPA algorithm is $\mathcal{O}\big(\frac{N_A^{N_S}}{N_S}\big)$ \cite{PIcomplexity}.
 In the transmission phase, power allocation at each TS is implemented by directly fetching power allocation values from the look-up table for that TS.
-As there are $K$ TSs, the transmission phase complexity is $K$.
+As there are $K$ TSs, the transmission phase complexity is $\mathcal{O}(K)$.

-The complexity of the RSJPA algorithm in the planning phase is $\mathcal{O}\big(\frac{N_A^{{N_S}/{2}}}{{N_S}/{2}}\big)$ as its planning phase is exactly similar to that of the OJPA algorithm with only half of the states ${N_S}/{2}$ \cite{Ajib_VTC}.
+The complexity of the RSJPA algorithm in the planning phase with $\rho \%$ of $N_S$ states in $\mathcal{S}^\prime$, is given by $\mathcal{O}\big(\frac{N_A^{{\rho N_S }/{100}}}{{\rho N_S}/{100}}\big)$.
+This is because the planning phase of the RSJPA is implemented by executing the OJPA algorithm with ${\rho N_S}/{100}$ states \cite{Ajib_VTC}.
 When it comes to transmission phase complexity, the worst case possibility is that none of the states in the transmission phase belong to the look-up table due to the arbitrary selection of states for the preparation of the look-up table in the planning phase.
-That is why the worst case complexity in the transmission phase is $KN_A$ as for each TS, GA algorithm is implemented.
+That is why the worst case complexity in the transmission phase is $\mathcal{O}(KN_A)$ as for each TS, GA algorithm is implemented.
 On the contrary, the best case possibility is that all the states in the transmission phase belong to the look-up table.
-In this case, the complexity would be $K$ as in the OJPA algorithm.
-In the average case, states for the half of the TSs might belong to the look-up table but the states for the other half might not.
-In this case, the average complexity would be $\frac{K}{2}(1+N_A)$.
+In this case, the complexity would be $\mathcal{O}(K)$ as in the OJPA algorithm.
+In the average case, states for the $\rho \%$ of the TSs might belong to the look-up table but the states for the remaining $(100-\rho) \%$ TSs might not.
+In this case, the average complexity would be $\mathcal{O}(\frac{K}{100}(\rho + (100-\rho)N_A))$.